tyseer2335/forecast-ai/README.md

  * Don't forget to **briefly justify why** you chose this workflow or particular aspects of it!

-We have 3 main branch types:
+Here's a git workflow we will follow:

 * Main -- this restricts any commits, and accepts only pull requests (PR).
 We require at least 1 developer to review.
 * Docs/..major doc work name.. -- we also version control the document we work on.
 Ex) “docs/readme”.
 * Features/developer name/feature name -- this is where major development happens.
 We then merge this to main via PR.
 * Release/name of major features -- when we have a safe main branch, we will on weekly or monthly basis, save backup of main branch.

-No underlines _ but only dashes -
+* No underlines _ but only dashes -

  ## Coding Standards and Guidelines